 RELATED: The NAEYC thinks transportation is pretty important as well!
 This educational article will help explain.

-Of course, there is a time and place when writing and fine motor grip is important.
+Of course, there is a time and place for writing and fine motor grip.
 In fact, if you are new to our page, you will see that we do not turn to worksheets even then.

 Learning needs to be touched.